game-of-greed-group5/game-of-greed/README.md

 [x] If you have questions refer to game rules, the online game or ask the client (aka Instructor)

+lab09:-

+[x] Create an AI Bot to play Game of Greed

+[x] The only method available for use from Game class is play.

+[x] All static methods of GameLogic class are available.

+[x]All other interactions with game can take place ONLY via the I/O features of the game.

+[x] In other words, via injectable print and input functionality.

+[x] It is FORBIDDEN to inject a custom roller function into Game class.

 # Get Started

 ```